Cleaning Guides

 Salt

-This is another easy and effective method to get the fresh pee out of your favourite couch.
+This is another easy and effective method to get fresh pee out of your favourite couch.
 Since no water is used in the process, this method can come in handy when you struggle with cleaning stains on delicate velour, velvet, microfiber or suede couches.
 Due to the specifics of the material, you may find that the label allows only a solvent treatment.

 If that’s the case, then salt can be of use.
 Here is the process:

-1. Carefully absorb some of the liquid with kitchen paper without using force (if you press too hard you may cause for the urine to soak further into the couch’s textile).
+1. Carefully absorb some of the liquid with kitchen paper without using force (if you press too hard you may cause the urine to soak further into the couch’s textile).

 2. Sprinkle a generous amount of salt on the affected area (you can directly do this and skip the first step if you are worried about spreading the stain).